-15.8.
-This agreement constitutes the entire agreement between the parties in connection with its subject matter and supersedes all previous agreements or understandings between the parties in connection with its subject matter.
+15.7 This agreement and the Campaign Order constitutes the entire agreement between the parties in connection with its subject matter and supersedes all previous agreements or understandings between the parties in connection with its subject matter.

-15.13.
-These terms and conditions shall be governed by the laws of the state of Queensland.
+15.12 These terms and conditions shall be governed by the laws of Queensland.
 The parties agree to submit to the non-exclusive jurisdiction of the courts of Queensland.

-15.14.
-Employment Office may, at its discretion, refuse to accept for publication (or remove from the site) a notice or resume if it believes the notice or resume may infringe the rights of any person or may not comply with all the laws and regulations of the States and Territories.
+15.13 Employment Office may, at its discretion, refuse to accept for publication (or remove from the site) a notice or resume if it believes the notice or resume may infringe the rights of any person or may not comply with all the laws and regulations of Queensland.